LTH-image

 In 2001 an open implementation of Grafchart was made in Java.
 It is called JGrafchart and supports the following features:

-• Hierarchically structured workspaces
+• Hierarchically structured Workspaces

-• Procedures
+• Procedures for code reuse

 • Macro steps and Procedure Steps with exception handling

-• Process Steps
+• Process Steps for asynchronous Procedure execution

 • Simple and complex variables